TOEFL iBT(TPO) e-placement test

 Which sentence is closest in meaning to the highlighted sentence?
 Grammar is universal and plays a part in every language, no matter how widespread it is.

-D Languages which contain a lot of grammar are more common that languages that contain a little.
+D Some languages include a lot of grammar, whereas other languages contain a little.

 All of the following are features of the new Nicaraguan sign language EXCEPT: